 in place, a line wrap secure on the middle of the line and with the winch line in a slight tension state, you can now begin the winching operation.
 Start your vehicle's engine and from inside the vehicle (or from safe distance to the side of the vehicle with the vehicle in neutral) begin the winching operation slowly taking up the remainder of the slack in the line by intermittently pulsing the winch.
 Avoid taking up the slack in the line quickly causing a jerking of the line.
 This can put undue stress on the winch and line.
 Once under tension, continue the pull until the vehicle begins to move out from the obstacle.
-Winch slow and steady for a period not to exceed 60 - 90 seconds per pull.
-Exceeding 90 second pulls will place a strain on your electrical system and the winch.
-Taking a short break in-between 60 second pulls allows the battery to recharge itself and therefore provide the maximum pulling power.
+Winch slowly and steadily for a period not to exceed 1 minute per pull.
+Exceeding 60 second pulls will place a strain on your electrical system and the winch.
+Taking 19 minute breaks between 60 second pulls allows the battery to recharge itself, the winch to cool and therefore provide the maximum pulling power.